Elaidzha1940/Algorithms-with-Swift/README.md

 🦢 Swift / Core Concepts
 ------
-1. Sliding Window: A technique for solving problems involving subarrays or substrings, such as finding the maximum sum or the length of the longest unique substring.
+1. Sliding Window - A technique for solving problems involving subarrays or substrings, such as finding the maximum sum or the length of the longest unique substring.
-2. Heap: A data structure for efficiently managing elements with priorities, commonly used in priority queues and shortest path algorithms.
+2. Heap - A data structure for efficiently managing elements with priorities, commonly used in priority queues and shortest path algorithms.
-3. HashMap/Hash Table: Provides fast data retrieval by key, ideal for lookup and matching problems.
+3. HashMap/Hash Table - Provides fast data retrieval by key, ideal for lookup and matching problems.
-4. Dynamic Programming: Solves problems by breaking them into subproblems and using their solutions to optimize the final outcome.
+4. Dynamic Programming - Solves problems by breaking them into subproblems and using their solutions to optimize the final outcome.
-5. Graph Traversals (BFS/DFS): Algorithms for searching and traversing graphs and trees, used in pathfinding and connectivity checking.
+5. Graph Traversals (BFS/DFS) - Algorithms for searching and traversing graphs and trees, used in pathfinding and connectivity checking.
 ------

 📢 Additional Concepts